farhan-shadiq/Data-Transmission-Using-OFDM-through-Multipath-Rayleigh-Fading-Channel-in-MATLAB/README.md

 # Data-Transmission-Using-OFDM-through-Multipath-Rayleigh-Fading-Channel-in-MATLAB
 In this project, we simulated a wireless data transmission system in MATLAB that can transmit text, audio and image data using Orthogonal Frequency Division Multiplexing (OFDM) through a multipath Rayleigh fading channel.
+For modulation, 16-QAM (Quadrature Amplitude Modulation) was used.
+Convolutional Coding was used for error correction coding and Viterbi algorithm was used for error correction decoding.